-The Child Find process will be designed to encompass the following:
+The Child Find child find process will be designed to encompass the following:

-- 1. The Child Find process will ensure the equitable participation of parentally placed private and homeschool students with disabilities. - Child Find activities for private school students will be similar to Child Find activities for public school students, which include the evaluation process within comparable timelines. - 3.
-The district will consult with private school representatives and representatives of parents who place their children in private schools regarding the Child Find procedures.
+- 1. The Child Find child find process will ensure the equitable participation of parentally-placed private school-and homeschool-students with disabilities. - 2.
+Child Find activities for private school students will be similar to Child Find child find activities for public school students, which include the evaluation process within the same comparable timelines. - 3.
+The district LEA will consult with private school representatives and representatives of parents who place their children in private schools regarding the Child Find child find procedures.

-Note: The cost of Child Find is not counted toward the pro-rated proportionate share that the district must spend on services.
+Note: The cost of Child Find child find is not counted toward the pro-rated proportionate share that the district LEA must spend on services for parentally-placed private school students.

-D. Annual Count of Eligible Students
+D. Annual Count of Parentally-Placed Private School Eligible Students

-The district shall conduct an annual count of eligible students and report to the State Department of Education the number of private school children evaluated, the number found eligible and the number who are provided with special education services.
-Students aged three (3) to five (5) must have their special education services identified on an IEP or a Service Plan.
-This count will be used to determine the amount of funds the district shall expend providing special education and related services to private school students in the next school year (see

-Section 2E).
-The district will consult with representatives of private school students to determine how to conduct the count.
+The district LEA shall conduct an annual count of eligible students and report to the Idaho State Department of Education the number of private school children evaluated, the number found eligible and the number who are provided with special education services.
+Students aged three (3) to five (5) must have their special education services identified on an IEP or a Services Plan.
+This count will be used to determine the amount of funds the district LEA shall expend providing special education and related services to private school students in the next school year (see Section 2E).
+The district LEA will consult with representatives of private school students to determine how to conduct the count.

-E. Provision of Services
+E. Provision of Equitable Services

-Provision of services applies to all eligible students who attend non-profit private elementary and secondary schools within the district's geographical boundaries regardless of where they reside.
+Provision of equitable services applies to all eligible students who are enrolled by their parents in attend-non-profit private elementary and secondary schools within the district's LEA's geographical boundaries regardless of where they reside.
 Parentally placed private school students with disabilities do not have an individual right to receive some or all of the special education and related services that the student would receive if enrolled in a public school.
-Services offered to parentally placed private school students are determined through the district and private school consultation process.
+Equitable services Services offered to parentally-placed private school students are determined through the district LEA and private school consultation process and are documented in a Services Plan.

-1. District Responsibilities
+1. District Responsibilities Equitable Services

 - a.
 Private school students with disabilities may receive a different amount of services than public students with disabilities; they are not entitled to every service or the amount of service that they would receive if enrolled in public school.
 This means that it is possible for a private school student to receive only a related service or piece of equipment. - b.
-Special education and related services provided to parentally placed private school students with disabilities, including materials and equipment, will be secular, neutral and non-ideological. - c.
+Special education and related services provided to parentally-placed private school students with disabilities, including materials and equipment, will be secular, neutral, and non-ideological. - a.
 The district is required to offer FAPE to private school students who reside in their district, including when the student attends a private school outside of the district boundaries.
-Unless the parent makes clear their intention to keep their child in the private school, the district of residence must develop an IEP. - d.
-Services may be provided at a public school building or another agreed upon site (including parochial schools to the extent consistent with the law) determined by the district in consultation with appropriate representatives of private school students. - e.
+Unless the parent makes clear their intention to keep their child in the private school, the district of residence must develop an IEP. - c.
+Services may be provided at a public school building, in a virtual environment, or at another agreed-upon site (including parochial schools to the extent consistent with the law) determined by the district LEA in consultation with appropriate representatives of private school students. - d.
 Services provided to private school students with disabilities must be provided by personnel meeting the same standards as personnel providing services in the public schools.